Bombay Monkey: History

 Bombay Monkey went on to release a series of three, mainly instrumental, electronic albums during the period 2004–2008, with various guest singers and musicians including scratch DJ and producer Mr Thing.

 Dave Tonkinsmith (vocals) came on board in 2013 and as the band worked on a series of songs for the album release Dark Flow released on BBE Barely Breaking Even Records in 2014.

 CJ Thorpe (bass guitar) joined the band in 2016 after performing together at a David Bowie tribute concert.

-They are recognizable on stage by their unique custom sun-goggles which, along with their distinctive logo, were created by Brighton-based artist Mark Culmer aka Medina.
+They are recognizable on stage by their unique custom sun-goggles which, along with their distinctive logo, were created by Brighton-based artist Mark Culmer Medina.